Dear Dr. Dave and Dr. Dee,

 Some cruise veterans feel medium size ships (800-1800 passengers) are most comfortable versus mega ships (more than 2000 passengers).
 Passenger space ratio would be important, too.

-To learn more about a destination and to see a listing of cruise lines that cruise to particular destination, a website called Cruiseweb at www.cruiseweb.com provides brief descriptions.
-Some of the various destinations are Africa, Alaska, Asia, Bahamas, Caribben, Greek Isles, Hawaii, Mediterranean, Mexico, Panama and South America.
+To learn more about a destination and to see a list of cruise lines to a particular destination, Cruiseweb at www.cruiseweb.com provides brief descriptions.
+Some of the various destinations are Africa, Alaska, Asia, Bahamas, Caribbean, Greek Isles, Hawaii, Mediterranean, Mexico, Panama and South America.